I've compiled a list of the most frequently asked questions. Please read these before placing an order!

 Are you hiring?

-~I am always looking for the right person to come into the GWIC family, but I haven't found the perfect fit yet.
+~I am always looking for the right person to come into the GWIC family!
 I encourage everyone, who thinks they want to work for me/in a bakery, to practice their skills.
 Make fondant and gumpaste figures, make cakes and take pics, and compile a portfolio.
 I am happy to look at portfolios, and I'm even happy to have someone come in and show me some of their work.
 But I won't just take your word for it.
 It seems like everyone *loves* doing cakes right now...I'm waiting for someone to show me how much they *love* to practice!

 How did you learn to do cakes? ~I am completely self taught.
 I proudly say that I learned everything by watching cake shows, watching youtube videos, and on cake sites, such as cakecentral.com.
 I did free cakes for family and friends for two years before launching my business.
 In that time, I perfected recipes, practiced my skills, compiled a portfolio, and learned A TON!